 She dresses her androgyny in heavy-soled shoes, men’s jeans worn loose and low, wide leather belt, bold silver buckle, wool jacket over a thick black t-shirt.
 Her style’s classic; like archetypes the pieces complement and conceal her Artemis breasts, Atlas shoulders, David legs.
-I am contemporary with my fade haircut, Vans, purple cords, and small-scale polka-dot tie.
+I am contemporary with my fade haircut, Vans, grey cords, and buttoned up button-down.

 Fashion can defuse the challenge of understanding individuality by superimposing types.
 Like android keyboards suggesting words, or worse, autocorrecting, we want to be able to predict how the strangers around us may act and assure them in kind that we can be classified.

 Let me tell you a secret.
 When I kiss her, her taste is pure rain, sweet sea salt.
 Her touch is an ocean I feel like invisible waves on my body the next morning back on land.
 Our love is elemental, essential, not trend, though it can flirt like a sext, swagger down a sidewalk, and look, from a distance, like dudes in love.

 I know what you’re thinking: who is she kidding?
 She looks like a cute dyke, not a dude.
 That is until you see the guy I greet and kiss and sit on the park bench to canoodle with.
 Not that your educated eyes would make that mistake.
 You’d probably see that she’s a cute dyke too, the handsome kind that gets called “sir,” as people’s eyes slip on the bowling lane of androgyny into the gutters of female or male.